About payroll taxes

 Before you hire

-Register online for a BIN using the Oregon Business Registry or by submitting a Combined Employer's Registration form.
+Register online for a BIN using the Revenue Online or by submitting a Combined Employer's Registration form.
 You must register before issuing any paychecks.

 What is Oregon income tax withholding?

 By law, as an employer you must withhold a portion of your employees' wages based on their allowances and send the funds to the Department of Revenue (DOR).
 Oregon income tax withholding refers to the amount of Oregon personal income taxes that are withheld from the employees' paychecks to cover the anticipated Oregon tax liability for the year.

 Oregon withholding taxes are due the same time as your federal taxes.
 Unemployment, transit taxes, and the Workers' Benefit Fund assessment payments are due the last day of the month following the end of the calendar quarter.
 Form OQ quarterly reports are due:

 - Fourth quarter, due January 31

 Revenue Online, DOR's self-service site, is available for combined payroll taxpayers.
 Revenue Online provides convenient, secure access to tools for managing your tax account and it's free!